JenniferNeff/vortex-roguelike/readme.txt

 Objects and items:

-@ - That's you!
+@     That's you!
-. - The floor
+.
+The floor
-# - A passage between rooms
+#     A passage between rooms
-$ - An item you can Invoke
+$     An item you can Invoke
-/ - A sword
+/     A sword
+:     Food
--| - Walls
+-|    Walls
++     Door
-A-Z - Monsters
+A-Z   Monsters

+Planned symbols:
+~   liquid on the floor
+!   potion
+*   gold
+]   armor